justine0806/My-fort-folio/README.md

 # Justine ✨

-## About Me
+## 👩‍💻 About Me
-Hi, I’m Justine — a cute and professional IT enthusiast with experience in technology, web design, and programming.
-Passionate about innovation and continuous learning, I enjoy creating modern, user-friendly, and efficient digital solutions.
+Hi, I’m **Justine** — a passionate and professional IT enthusiast with experience in technology, web design, and programming.
+I enjoy creating modern, user-friendly, and efficient digital solutions while continuously learning new skills and innovations in the tech world.

-## Skills
+## 🚀 Skills
 - 🌐 HTML & CSS Design
 - 🐍 Python Programming
 - 💻 Technical Support & Troubleshooting